tay2501/AI-Task-Notify-Hook/docs/source/installation.rst

 .. code-block:: console

-   $ aitask-notify-hook "Test" "Installation successful!"
+   $ AI-Task-Notify-Hook "Test" "Installation successful!"

 You should see a desktop notification if everything is working correctly.